Rannie/flui/site/docs/en/widgets/label.md

 ```

 ::: warning
-Text width + space must greater than widget width.
+Text width + space must be greater than widget width.
 :::

 #### loop

-*loop* default value is true, scrolling will loop indefinitely, and it can be set  false if you want to scroll only once.
+*loop* default value is true, scrolling will loop indefinitely, and it can be set to false if only scrolls once.

 ```dart
 FLMarqueeLabel(